 What is DBFlow?

-DBFlow is a model-first workflow engine for Laravel and Filament.
-It attaches approval workflows, tasks, audit logs, and reject paths directly to your Eloquent models — without rebuilding your domain logic around a separate process engine.
+DBFlow is a model-first approval workflow engine for Laravel and Filament.
+It attaches approval workflows, tasks, audit logs, and reject paths to your Eloquent models.

 The core idea

-DBFlow offers a cleaner model: publish a JSON workflow definition, attach HasWorkflow to your model, and let the runtime handle tasks, transitions, concurrency, and history.
+Approval logic often ends up scattered across controllers and ad hoc status columns.
+DBFlow offers a cleaner model: publish a JSON workflow definition, attach HasWorkflow, and let the runtime handle tasks, transitions, concurrency, and history.

 use DbflowLabs\Core\DBFlow;